sfi0zy/promo-core/README.md

 ## Getting started

 At first, you need to clone the Promo Core and install the dependencies.
-There are almost 50 dependencies so it may take some time.
+There are almost 50 dependencies, so it may take some time.

 ```sh
 git clone https://github.com/sfi0zy/promo-core.git my-awesome-project